aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

     b.
 AUC (Area Under the ROC Curve)

-Both above metrics requires predicted labels & predicted probabilities in order to plot curve
+Both above metrics requires predicted labels & predicted probabilities in order to plot curve.

 # In-depth metrics
 This section covers some of the depth metrics used in different AI domain.
 Do note that this is not exhaustive list.